Exploring Project Dependency Diagram

 To illustrate the way it works, consider the following example:

-The two projects do not have direct project references between them, however, if we enable the
+- The two projects do not have direct project references between them, however, if we enable the Show possible paths button, we'll see that there is a path between these projects through other projects:

 Based on this information, we can see that the application structure may need to be reworked.